Melbourne couple: can you Coast FIRE before 50?

 How the costs are planned

-This scenario does not try to model the full Melbourne household budget line-by-line.
+This scenario does not try to recreate every line of a Melbourne household budget.
 Instead, it treats your investable savings as the main engine and then adds a few "budget killers" as explicit entries:

 - A long-run rent upgrade (extra space / better location).